splunk/observability-workshop/content/en/other/lambda-kinesis/3-lambdas-in-splunk.md

 ## Navigate to your Splunk Observability Cloud

 Select APM from the Main Menu and then select your APM Environment.
-Your APM environment should be in the format `$(hostname)-apm-lambda` where the hostname value is a four letter name of your lab host.
-(Check it by looking at your command prompt, or by running `echo $(hostname)`).
+Your APM environment should be in the format `$INSTANCE-apm-lambda` where the hostname value is a four letter name of your lab host.
+(Check it by looking at your command prompt, or by running `echo $INSTANCE`).

 {{% notice style="note" %}} It may take a few minutes for you traces to appear in Splunk APM.
 Try hitting refresh on your browser until you find your environement name in the list of Envrionments {{% /notice %}}